Key in lock symbolizing inheriting a house that is paid off

 What happens if you inherit a house without a mortgage?

-When you inherit a house with no mortgage, the asset is still considered part of the deceased person’s estate and you need to go through probate before ownership can be transferred.
-This process ensures that the property is distributed according to the deceased’s wishes and resolves any disputes among beneficiaries.
+When you inherit a house with no mortgage, the asset is still considered part of the estate of the deceased person, and you need to go through probate before ownership of the property can be transferred.

-So, even though the property is owned outright and the mortgage has already been paid, it does not immediately become yours.
+So, even though the property is owned outright and the mortgage has already been paid, ownership of the house does not immediately transfer to you.
 Like any other assets of the deceased, the house is part of their estate and the following need to be taken into account:

 • Probate